raghavthapar/Github-Notes/GitDiff.md

 ## git diff with options

 1. `git diff HEAD` - This command shows all the staged and unstaged changes since our last commit.

+2. git diff --staged/--cached - Shows the changes between last commit and the staged commit.
+Kind of like, tell me if I run commit now, what changes will be added to the repo.